philippwulff/DGD-NeRF/README.md

 │   ├── ...
 ```

 **Generate Own scenes** Own scenes can be easily generated and integrated.
-We used an iPAD with Lidar Sensor (App: Record3d --> export Videos as EXR + RGB).
-Extract dataset to correct format by running load_owndataset.py (specifiy correct args in main() and create a scene configuration entry).
+We used an iPad with a Lidar Sensor (App: Record3d --> export Videos as EXR + RGB).
+Extract the dataset the format which our model expects by running `load_owndataset.py` (you will need to create a scene configuration in this file).

 ## How to Use It